mepc36/openai-function-call/README.md

 ## TODO:

-1. Integrate this call at a custom layer inside a Kong API Gateway (perhaps via an event hook?)
+1. Integrate this call at a custom layer inside a Kong API Gateway (perhaps with a custom plugin?)
 2. Handle the edge tool-calling cases enumerated [here](https://platform.openai.com/docs/guides/function-calling/edge-cases).